Growing community since 1981…

 Robin’s, Robin Lenz

 Robin grew up on a cattle ranch in northern California.
 While attending Berkeley, she apprenticed in a French restaurant in California.
 Since moving to Williamstown thirty years ago, She has both had her own restaurant and enjoyed working in many local kitchens.
 Because of her work with local farmers, and her delicious food, she received the Chef of the Year Award from the Berkshire Regional Land and Food Council.
-At the Farmers’ Market, she cooks mouthwatering sandwiches and baked goods, while connecting with farmers, cheese makers and friends.
+At the Farmers’ Market, she cooks a selection of gourmet grilled-cheese sandwiches (sourced with local cheeses and meats) and baked goods, while connecting with farmers, cheese makers and friends.

 Serendipity Quilt Design & Chris’ Kitchen, Christine Bradich